305-060 Drama therapy methods IV - the therapy goals

 Content:

-Content – Drama Therapy Methods IV - Developing Therapeutic Goals:
+Content – Drama Therapy Methods IV: Developing Therapeutic Goals

-Therapeutic Communication and Group Dynamics II:
+Therapeutic Communication and Group Dynamics II

 • Communication techniques for complex clinical presentations and challenging therapeutic situations